JuliaGeometry/VoronoiDelaunay.jl/README.md

 Current limitations
 --------------------
 * Due to numerical restrictions the point coordinates must be within `min_coord <= x <= max_coord` where `min_coord=1.0+eps(Float64)` and `max_coord=2.0-2eps(Float64)`.
 Note this is a bit different than what is required by the  `GeometricalPredicates` package.
-* The followinf features are not implemented, but are in the TODO list; In order of priority: centroid tessellations (Lloy's method), Weighted generators (both power and sum), bounding, maybe restricting.
+* The following features are not implemented, but are in the TODO list; In order of priority: centroid tessellations (Lloy's method), Weighted generators (both power and sum), bounding, maybe restricting.
 Hierarchal tessellations for fast random locatings; Distributed tessellation construction.
 3D.
 Order of priority may change of course :)

 How to use?
 --------------